-While it is certainly the case that bankruptcy has a short-term negative impact on one’s credit rating, most people who filed bankruptcy improve their credit rating in the long-term.
+While it is certainly true that bankruptcy has a short-term negative impact on one’s credit rating, most people who filed bankruptcy improve their credit rating in the long-term.
 The first key point to keep in mind is that people with sterling credit who can afford to pay all of their debts on a monthly basis do not seek bankruptcy protection in the first place.
 By the time people consider bankruptcy, they usually have many derogatory accounts that are in collections, past due, closed or written off.
 Many of these accounts continue to accrue derogatory comments and lower debtors’ credit rating as they struggle under whatever financial hardships that they are facing.
+The important point is that if your credit score is bad before you file How Bankruptcy Affects Your Credit is that it that it gives you the chance to start rebuilding it.

 After a period of re-establishing your credit with these kinds of secured cards, you will find you start receiving “real” credit card offers.
 These will likely have high interest rates, but as long as you are careful about not accruing additional derogatory credit, you should start to get offers with better rates so you can transfer your balances.
 After two year, you may even become eligible for an FHA home loan.